 Throughout Series 2, the show repeatedly implied that, despite caring about each other a lot, Ten and Rose were not really a good influence on each other and often brought out each other’s worst traits.
 After the tragic ending of “Doomsday”, the show has glamorized their relationship and looked back on it with a lot more nostalgia since then, often glossing over their flaws.
 Ten’s clone being half-human solves the problem of the Doctor outliving her, but there’s no indication that Ten and Rose have matured enough to avoid falling back into bad habits – if anything, Rose spending years trying to find a way to get back to the Doctor implies the opposite.
 Since “Journey’s End” is the conclusion of Rose’s character arc spanning over four seasons, the show has sent out some pretty mixed signals about how we’re supposed to feel about her relationship with the Doctor: what was previously a cautionary tale about not giving too much of yourself to a codependent relationship has now become a story about holding on for years until you get your happily ever after with your soulmate.
 I don’t hate that change by any means, but it does feel very strange.

-Reprising his guest appearance from the previous season finale, Captain Jack Harkness lends a helping hand during the end of the world, this time bringing the entire crew of his spin-off show with him (Torchwood is looking pretty understaffed at the moment, since they’ve just lost Owen and Tosh).
+Captain Jack Harkness lends a helping hand again during the end of the world, this time bringing the entire crew of his spin-off show with him (Torchwood is looking pretty understaffed at the moment, since they’ve just lost Owen and Tosh).
 John Barrowman is personable and charismatic as always, and the energy of his character never fails to be infectious.
-We get to see all of Jack’s most important relationships in this story: the chain of command between him and his teammates, complete with his cheeky new relationship with Ianto, his supportive friendships with Rose and Martha (both of whom he thinks quite highly of), and how easily he slots into the role of the Doctor’s right-hand man, the lancer of the gang, again whenever they team up.
+We get to see all of Jack’s most important relationships in this story: the chain of command between him and his teammates, complete with his cheeky new relationship with Ianto; his supportive friendships with Rose and Martha (both of whom he thinks quite highly of); and how easily he slots into the role of the Doctor’s right-hand man, the lancer of the gang, again whenever they team up.
 “The Stolen Earth” provides a new bit of insight into Jack’s personality: the Daleks are one of the only things out there he truly fears, which makes perfect sense.
 They ended his first mortal life and he knows perfectly well how unstoppable they are, but he still faces that fear nonetheless for the greater good of humanity.

 Over at UNIT, Martha Jones (Freema Agyeman) has quite the terrible dilemma on her hands when she’s entrusted with the Osterhagen Key, the detonator to a bomb that will destroy the entire Earth in the event of a doomsday scenario (UNIT, what the fuck?!), essentially putting the fate of the world in her hands, and naturally it weighs on her a ton.
 I really appreciate the callback to “The Poison Sky“, when Martha decides to give the Daleks a chance to back down, despite already knowing how pointless that would be.
 She didn’t understand Ten’s suicidal bluff with the Sontarans at the time in “The Poison Sky”, but now that she’s stepped into his shoes, making the sort of choices he usually has to handle, she’s decided to take a page from his book: it’s a nice way of showing how much the Doctor’s friends look up to him, and how they’ve all learned something from him.